 - An Annual Compliance Monitoring Report which identifies sections you will need to complete before the visit.
-This will need to be returned to your Lead Moderator at least 5 working days before the visit. - An Access to HE provider data report which identifies Open Awards and ESFA data for 2017-18.
+This will need to be returned to your Lead Quality Reviewer at least 5 working days before the visit. - An Access to HE provider data report which identifies Open Awards and ESFA data for 2017-18.
 You will need to refer to this data in order to answer some of the questions in the monitoring report.
 The data report does not need to be returned to Open Awards. - Contacts list.
 This document includes all the contacts we hold for your Access to HE provision.
-You will need to review and update this document as necessary and return to your Lead Moderator at least 5 working days before the visit. - Guidance for the Access to HE Annual Compliance Visit.
+You will need to review and update this document as necessary and return to your Lead Quality Reviewer at least 5 working days before the visit. - Guidance for the Access to HE Annual Compliance Visit.
 This outlines how to complete the report prior to the visit, what to expect during the visit and includes a checklist for you to identify which documents to use as evidence for the compliance visit.

 Along with the completed documentation referred to above, you will also need to send schemes of work/delivery plans for each Diploma being delivered and a copy of your internal verification and standardisation plan(s).
-These documents should be sent to your Lead Moderator at least 5 working days before the visit.
+These documents should be sent to your Lead Quality Reviewer at least 5 working days before the visit.

 The agenda for the visit will follow the format of the Annual Compliance Monitoring Report.
-The Lead Moderator will have reviewed the responses you made prior to the visit, and all associated paperwork, and will use this detail to inform discussions.
+The Lead Quality Reviewer will have reviewed the responses you made prior to the visit, and all associated paperwork, and will use this detail to inform discussions.

 Actions and risk ratings will be discussed at the visit.
-A final version of the report will be made available via the Open Awards Portal by 23rd November 2018.
+A final version of the report will be made available via the Open Awards Portal within ten working days of the visit.